-Bestselling author of The Snowball, Bloomberg View columnist, and corporate director Alice Schroeder is a former all-star securities analyst, CPA, and regulator with senior experience in nearly every part of the financial world.
+Bestselling author of The Snowball, corporate director, and CEO of WebTuner Alice Schroeder is a former all-star securities analyst, CPA, and regulator with senior experience in nearly every part of the financial world.
 From the boardroom to startups to the scandals of the financial crisis, Schroeder explains the big picture and its transformative lessons from the perspective of an inside player on the global financial scene.

 Schroeder’s bestseller, The Snowball: Warren Buffett and the Business of Life, is a revealing and complete look at the life of Buffett and the business secrets he never before shared publicly.
 The book debuted at #1 on The New York Times, Wall Street Journal, and Publisher’s Weekly bestseller lists.

 The Snowball has been called the “bible of capitalism” and “almost impossible to stop reading.”
 Named one of the best books of the year by TIME and The Financial Times, it was Amazon.com’s #1 Business and Investing Book of the year.
 The New York Times’ reviewer Janet Maslin hailed it as one of her top favorite books of the year, calling it a “definitive portrait.”

 Schroeder began her career as an auditor for Ernst & Young before becoming a regulator with the Financial Accounting Standards Board where she drafted some of the most significant accounting rules affecting the insurance industry.
 A former managing director at Morgan Stanley, she participated in key episodes of the financial crisis with AIG and MBIA, and was swept into the dramas at the investment banks, Berkshire Hathaway, and the rating agencies.

 Schroeder was ranked at the top of her profession in the Institutional Investor All-America Research poll.
 Risk and Insurance magazine called her "one of the most respected – and unafraid–thinkers on Wall Street."